isl-org/TanksAndTemples/README.md

 }
 ```

-For more details, please visit tanksandtemples.org
+For more details, please visit [tanksandtemples.org](http:\\tanksandtemples.org)

 ## Requirements
 These scripts are tested on Python 2.7 and Python 3.x.

-Python 2.7 users, need to install `requests` package using following command
+Python 2.7 users need to install `requests` package using following command
 ```
 sudo pip install requests
 ```